Francisco-1088/merakiTeleworkerReport/README.md

 * `secondary_hub_stats.csv`: Contains the online, offline, dormant, reachable and unreachable spokes totals per Hub, for all spokes using that Hub as secondary.
 * `global_hub_stats.csv`: Contains the online, offline, dormant, reachable and unreachable spokes totals per Hub, detailing the number of spokes using it as primary and secondary for each stat.
 * Note that this script assumes that no spokes exist in the organization with more than 2 associated hubs.
+7. `teleworkerPolicyReport.py`:
+* Run with `python teleworkerPolicyReport.py`
+* This script is optimized with the async Library, but in very large orgs can take a while to finish.
+For a 7000 spoke organization, it can take 8-10 minutes to complete.
+* Output files:
+* `clients_report.csv`: Contains the list of all clients in the teleworker deployment.
+* `client_policy_report.csv`: Adds policy and network information to the previous list.

 <a id="caveats"></a>